-Life of the Engineer and Hurting Lawrence Robinson, celored ,was breaking of the switch which caused ground that they held three weeks the wreck of Seaboard passenger ago.
-They have lost in killed and train No. 43, at Swansea, early Mon- wounded, not counting the sick, well day morning, when Engineer W. Ed- over 1,000 men. ward Pritchard lost his life and Fire- Robbins were put on the trail and closed by armed sentries. followed it to the house of Lawrence Lexington chain gang, beginning in shore.
-1903, for attempting to tamper with a switch at Dixianna, on this same read, pleading guilty on the charge when arraigned in Court.
-He is a negro of medium height and the only distinguishing mark about him is his lips, which are all covered with sores.
+Lexington chain gang, beginning in shore.
+1903, for attempting to tamper with a switch at Dixianna, on this same rcad, pleading guilty on the charge when arraigned in Court.
+He is a distinguishing mark about him is his lips, which are all covered with sores.
 Constable Tod Martin, of Swansea, took him to Lexington and turned him over to Sheriff Miller.
 Engineer Pritchard was pinned under the engine and killed before he could be rescued.
-Fireman Prince Davis, colored, escaped, although he a deep cut in the back of his head, eight inches long, and his right shoulder sprained.
+Fireman Prince Davis, colored, escaped, although he was badly bruised and shaken up.
+Express Messenger Freeman received a deep cut in the back of his head, eight inches long, and his right shoulder sprained.
 Several of the assengers were shaken up, but fortunately the day coaches and the sleepers stuck to the rails.
 Mr. Ed Pritchard, the engineer, who was killed in the wreck was a resident of Savannah, Ga., and his body was shipped there.
 He leaves a wife who resides there.
-The wreck occurred between 1 and conductor, who went to the scene of eva issued another order to shoot all 2 o'clock Monday morning.
-A freight lumbia representative of the News pected of having borne arms. and Courier, said it was plainly seen that some miscreant had broken the lock of the switch and caused the rades shot from behind and, it is rehad been used in battering it lose, and this gentleman said he found the switch lock all broken and hammered up, about ten feet away in the weeds. follow the trail of the miscreant, who At Chicago, Charles S. Schultze, a is thought to be responsible for the The man in describing the wreck, 'tackle an armed robber," and now said that one box car was thrown lies perhaps fatally wounded in a across the main track by the force of the contact.
-He said that the hotel Schultze had barely spoken the keeper at Swansea stated that the howords, when two highwaymen, armed tel shook from the effects of the conwith revolvers, walked into a Went- tact of the train with the stationary worth avenue saloon and ordered the box cars.
-He said that the box cars, baker with several other men to hold thrown upon the embankment by the up his hands.
-Schultze sprang upon force of the contact, caused some one of the thugs and tried to wrench lumber nearby to be thrown over the main track, thereby adding to the In the struggle that followed he debris.
+The wreck occurred between 1 and 2 o'clock Monday morning.
+A freight lumbia representative of the News pected of having borne arms. and Courier, said it was plainly seen that some miscreant had broken the lock of the switch and caused the wreck of the train.
+The switch lock showed that some heavy instrument had been used in battering it lose, and this gentleman said he found the switch lock all broken and hammered up, about ten feet away in the weeds.
+Bloodhounds were taken from Columbia by officers, in an attempt to follow the trail of the miscreant, who is thought to be responsible for the The man in describing the wreck. tackle an armed robber," and now said that one box car was thrown lies perhaps fatally wounded in a across the main track by the force of the contact.
+He said that the hotel Schultze had barely spoken the keeper at Swansen stated that the howords, when two highwaymen, armed tel shook from the effects of the conwith revolvers, walked into a Went- tact of the train with the stationary worth avenue saloon and ordered the box cars.
+He said that the box cars, baker with several other men to hold thrown upon the embankment by the one of the thugs and tried to wrench lumber nearby to be thrown over the In the struggle that followed he debris.
 A considerable amount of Mr. Pritchard had been in the employ of the Seaboard for some time and was highly esteemed by the officials and men.
 As stated, Engineer Pritchard was pinned under the engine at the time of the wreck.
 A leg was cut off and there was a severe cut on the chin, besides other bruises on the body.
-Express Messenger Within three hours Monday after Freeman, who was injured by a gash this being the second time he made acquaintance with a view to "commit and troops are constantly moving in lumbia, and the wreck occurred just Whoever it was that tampered with an "English gentleman romantically nese and that there would be no work well.
-The body of engineer Pritchard will les taken from Savannah to the home of his mother, at Augusta, Mrs. morning.
-The jugular vein was sev- expressed his satisfaction, over what ed in the wreck was taking the run States. ered and one hand badly cut, as he interpreted from the limited re- of another man, and the engineer the engine which was pulling the to Savannah.
+Express Messenger Within three hours Monday after Freeman, who was injured by a gash Riley Johnson, negro, attacked a in the head and his right shoulder The body of engineer Pritchard will be taken from Savannah to the home of his mother, at Augusta, Mrs. E E. Pritchard.
+The dead Engineer morning.
+The jugular vein was sev- expressed his satisfaction, over what ed in the wreck was taking the run States. the engine which was pulling the to Savannah.
 SHOT DOWN BY THE ITALIAN SOLDIERS AT TRIPOLI.